 Our operations outside the U.S. are similarly regulated by various agencies and entities in the countries in which we operate and in which our products are sold.
 The regulations of these countries may conflict with those in the U.S. and may vary from country to country.
 The sale of our products in certain European countries is subject to the rules and regulations of the European Union, which may be interpreted differently among the countries within the European Union.
 In other markets outside the U.S., we may be required to obtain approvals, licenses or certifications from a country's Ministry of Health or comparable agency before we begin operations or the marketing of products in that country.
 Approvals or licenses may be conditioned on reformulation of our products for a particular market or may be unavailable for certain products or product ingredients.
-These regulations may limit our ability to enter certain markets outside the U.S. As with the costs of regulatory compliance in the U.S., foreign regulations require significant financial and operational resources to ensure compliance, and we cannot assure you we will always be in compliance despite our best efforts to do so.
+These regulations may limit our ability to enter, or continue to operate in, certain markets outside the U.S. As with the costs of regulatory compliance in the U.S., foreign regulations require significant financial and operational resources to ensure compliance, and we cannot assure you we will always be in compliance despite our best efforts to do so or that being in compliance will not become prohibitively costly to our business.
 Our failure to maintain regulatory compliance within and outside the U.S. could impact our ability to sell our products and thus, adversely impact our financial position and results of operations.